philsegeler/OxygenEngine2/README.md

 2020/11/01:

 Added meson build system support, it was much easier than i thought.
 It took 30 mins.

+2020/11/03:

+Added cross compilation support.
+Some hacks were needed in order to get SDL2 to compile, but with Meson it was still straightforward.
+It will have to be updated when more libraries are added.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.